Equality, diversity and your career: BAME students

 There are organisations who particularly support and help employers to increase ethnic diversity within their businesses.

 Rare Recruitment and SEO London will support BME students and students from low socio-economic backgrounds to secure graduate jobs in some of the UK’s top companies.
-You can see their vacancies and and events on MyFuture.
+You can see their vacancies and events on MyFuture.

 In October, Rare Recruitment are also active on campus and deliver a large panel event in collaboration with the Careers Service and the SU Afro Caribbean Society (ACS).
 Panel members come from several industry sectors.
 Look out for this event on MyFuture.